 - 1. Installing the Microsoft iSCSI Software Initiator software - 2.
 Installing the ServeRAID Manager software - 3.
 Installing the Microsoft Cluster Server software

 ISCSI configuration considerations

-You can connect the DS300 storage subsystem to the cluster only using a gigabit Ethernet switch.
-Figure 9 shows an iSCSI environment using multiple switches.
+You can connect the DS300 storage subsystem to the cluster only by using a gigabit Ethernet switch.
+Figure 9 shows an iSCSI environment that uses multiple switches.

 Figure 9. iSCSI cluster configuration